Code0x58/python-jsonstore/README.md

 This module provides a class that maps keys and values from a JSON file onto its attributes.

-The goal was to provide a DRY way of loading and saving configuration in a familiar human readable format.
+The goal was to provide a convenient way of loading and saving configuration in a familiar human readable format.
 This is a bit more flexible than the [configparser](https://docs.python.org/3/library/configparser.html) module which is included with Python.